-I am an Assistant Professor in the Department of English at the University of Michigan.
-I’m also a fellow in the Michigan Society of Fellows.
-My scholarship considers the intersections of literary studies, intellectual history, and political theory.
-I have essays published or forthcoming in PMLA, American Literature, New Literary History, Genre, Twentieth-Century Literature, Arizona Quarterly, and elsewhere, on topics ranging from twentieth-century American fiction to the history of ideas and media underlying contemporary methods in the digital humanities.
-I’ve also published short fiction in Delmarva Review and Dead Mule.
+I’m a fellow in the Michigan Society of Fellows and an Assistant Professor of English at the University of Michigan.
+My scholarship examines the exchanges between literary studies, intellectual history, and political theory.
+I have essays published or forthcoming in PMLA, American Literature, New Literary History, Genre, Twentieth-Century Literature, and elsewhere, on topics ranging from modern American fiction to the history of ideas and media underlying contemporary methods in the digital humanities.

 Before arriving at the University of Michigan, I held a visiting position at Davidson College, where I taught in the Departments of English and Environmental Studies.
-I’ve offered courses on topics like “Posthumanism and the End of Nature,” “Contemporary Southern Literature,” and “Environmental Harm and Global Fiction.”
+Writing and teaching in the environmental humanities comprise a second major focus of my work.
+I’ve published essays on environmentalism, philosophy, and U.S. history in Arizona Quarterly and Nineteenth-Century Prose.
+I’ve also offered courses on topics like “Posthumanism and the End of Nature,” “Contemporary Southern Literature and Environmental History,” and “Environmental Harm and Global Fiction.”
 See my Teaching page for sample syllabi.

 I’m from Jackson, Mississippi and completed a Ph.D. in English at the University of North Carolina at Chapel Hill.